Dvd848/pytai/README.md

 # pytai

-`pytai` is a Python-based [Kaitai Struct](https://kaitai.io/) visualizer and HEX viewer.
+`pytai` is a Python-based [Kaitai Struct](https://kaitai.io/) visualizer and Hex viewer.

 > Kaitai Struct is a declarative language used for describing various binary data structures laid out in files or in memory: i.e. binary file formats, network stream packet formats, etc.

-Given a binary file with a supported format, `pytai` can be used to browse the structure of the file and locate its members in the HEX view.
+Given a binary file with a supported format, `pytai` can be used to browse the structure of the file and locate its members in the Hex view.

 ## Usage